dadastory/dify-plugin-lightrag/README.md

 ## Configuration

 - `server_url`: The HTTP endpoint of the running LightRAG server (e.g., `http://localhost:9621`).
-- `api_key` or other credentials as required by LightRAG.
+- `api_key` or other credentials as required by LightRAG. （However, lightrag cannot support this params, so it won't work currently)
 - You can configure different LightRAG instances, each running in isolation.

 ## Usage